operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 ### Remote Kubernetes Instance

-To run the tests on a remote cluster, the tests need access to a remote kubernetes cluster running kubernetes 1.11 as well as a docker image repo to push the operator image to, such as [`quay.io`][quay].
+To run the tests on a remote cluster, the tests need access to a remote kubernetes cluster running kubernetes 1.11 or higher as well as docker image repo to push the operator image to, such as [`quay.io`][quay].
 Your kubeconfig must be located at `$HOME/.kube/config` and certain tests will not run on remote clusters.
 See [Running the Tests](#running-the-tests) for more details.